The Difference Between Active and Passive Fire Protection

 Examples of active fire protection include:

 We count on these to quickly sense fires and react, sometimes automatically, sometimes with a little help.
-A smoke detector might set off an alarm, a sprinkler can douse flames, and a fire extinguisher needs someone to use it.
-These tools help us keep the fire in check right away, making it easier to escape.
+A smoke detector might set off an alarm, a sprinkler can douse flames, and a fire extinguisher needs manual action; someone must operate it.
+These tools are all part of an active fire protection system, working together to help us keep the fire in check right away, making it easier to escape.

 What Is Passive Fire Protection?

-Passive fire protection is built right into the bones of a building.
-Its job is to slow the spread of fire, smoke, and heat.
-Once it’s in place, there’s nothing else you need to do; it just works.
+Key elements of passive fire protection are built right into the bones of a building.
+Their job is to slow the spread of fire, smoke, and heat.
+Once they’re in place and correctly installed, there’s nothing else you need to do; they just work.

 Some key passive fire protection measures are:

-These features keep fire and smoke boxed in for as long as possible.
+These features, when made from fire-resistant building materials and correctly installed, keep fire and smoke boxed in for as long as possible.
 That buys people more time to get out and keeps escape routes safer.
+Passive fire protection helps by containing fire and smoke, supporting overall building safety and aiding evacuation.

 Overview of Fire Protection Systems